alexvasilkov/AndroidCommons/README.md

 ##### Views #####
 Simple utility class to find views within layout with implicit types casting.
 I.e. `TextView tv = Views.find(layout, R.id.text_view);`

+##### FillWidthImageView #####
+ImageView that will be scaled to fit entire available width preserving aspect ratio (by adjusting view's height).
+Is is also possible to set aspect ratio of the image before it is loaded into the view.

 #### Gradle usage ####

 `compile 'com.alexvasilkov:fluffy-commons:{latest version}'`